cardenasc33/receipt-processor-challenge/README.md

 This will create and run docker containers from the frontend and backend images.
 The `-d` flag specifies detached mode which runs the containers in the background.

-The Go backend server should now be listening for API requests on port `8080`
+The backend server should now be listening for API requests on port `8080`

 The frontend UI should also be available to use with `localhost:3001`.